Guest blog by Benjamin Hume**

 After April 2020 it will also be illegal to continue extending existing tenancies.

-With predictions that one in four households in the UK will be renting by the end of 2021, there are few blocks that won’t have at least one sub-let flat, and if the overall energy efficiency is Band F or G, the leaseholder owners may look to the service charge budget to fund improvements – and with most private rental leases being relatively short term, the problem will come up sooner rather than later.
+With predictions that one in four households in the UK will be renting by the end of 2021, there are few blocks that won’t have at least one sub-let flat, and if the overall energy efficiency is Band F or G, the leaseholder owners may look to the service charge budget to fund improvements – and with most private rental leases being relatively short term, the problem may come up sooner rather than later.
 Few sub-letting landlords can willingly afford to have their property empty.

 Letting agents and landlords will now be checking their ratings, as failure to comply could result in a fine of up to £5,000 and even being banned from letting the property out.